ZhaoKunqi/simple-eft-superman-training-bot/README.md

 ##### if you really get a ban, no liability or warranty ! before use this ,think twice !

-im not sure cuz ive been test this since 2018 and never got ban, even with super muscle rat i still killed by those aim bot chaters

 # For Developers that trying to tweak this bot for yourself:

 You can use TarkovBotCoordinateConverter.py to calculate coordinate yourself, so when tarkov add new button or something, you can edit the main.ino file to adapt new game buttons by yourself.